Card Sharks: 2001

 The Pat Bullard-hosted 2001 series debuted on September 17, 2001 (though as it launched the week after the September 11 attacks, was subject to pre-emption by several stations for news coverage) and aired new episodes until December 14, 2001.
 Four weeks of re-runs aired following that, and the series was cancelled altogether on January 11, 2002.
-In most of its markets the 2001 Card Sharks was either paired with or aired on the same station as one or both of the Pearson Television-produced shows that were airing at the time, To Tell the Truth or Family Feud.
+In most of its markets the 2001 Card Sharks was either paired with or aired on the same station as one or both of the Pearson Television-produced shows that were airing at the time, To Tell the Truth with John O'Hurley or Family Feud with Louie Anderson.

 For this version, two best-of-three matches were played per episode, each with two new contestants.
 No questions were asked; instead, a random draw was held backstage to determine who had initial control, with the option to pass or play after seeing the first card.
 A single row of seven cards was used, and a mistake by one contestant gave control to the other.
 Both contestants were given two "Clip Chips" at the start of the match, which could be used to allow the one in control to change the last exposed card by correctly predicting the outcome of a pre-recorded video segment.
 Each game was worth $500 and could be won either by a correct guess on the last card, or by default if the opponent missed it.
 If the contestants tied at one game each, the deciding game was played using three cards.

 The winners of the two matches competed against one another in one seven-card game referred to as the "Big Deal," and could use any Clip Chips they still had.
 The winner received an additional $1,100, bringing their total up to $2,100, and advanced to the Money Cards.
 Losing contestants in either the matches or the Big Deal kept any money they had won.

 For the Money Cards round, six cards were dealt out in three rows: three on the bottom row, two in the middle, one on the top.
 The contestant's $2,100 was divided into three equal stakes of $700, one of which was added to their total upon starting each row.
 Only the initial card on each row could be changed.
 The minimum bet was $100 for every card except the one on the top row (the "Major Wager") which required the contestant to risk at least half their total.
 A contestant could win up to $51,800 in this round.

+Pilot

+On October 1, 2018, a pilot for the Bullard version from 2000 was uploaded by fellow veteran game show host Wink Martindale on YouTube as part of his ongoing webseries called "Wink's Vault".
+On February 3, 2025; the pilot was also aired on Buzzr as part of a marathon called the "Card Sharks 40th Anninversary Morning Marathon".